share this article

 Merida Car Rental

-Start your car rental search with Discover Cars.
-This company has several Merida locations, including at Merida International Airport, and in the areas most people stay in while visiting Merida — Centro Historico (Historic downtown) and Paseo Montejo.
+Discover Cars has competitive rates and several Merida locations, including at Merida International Airport, and in the areas most people stay in while visiting Merida — Centro Historico (historic downtown) and Paseo Montejo.

 RELATED BLOG ✈️ Mexico Hidden Gems: The 5 You Need to Know About

-Just so there’s no confusion, both the city and state are named Campeche.
-The downtown area is technically called San Francisco de Campeche, though you’ll mostly just hear it called Campeche.
+For your convenience, use this Campeche City map below to find all the places mentioned in this article, so you don’t miss out on any of the best Campeche things to do and see.
+Just so there’s no confusion, both the city and state are named Campeche; the downtown area is technically called San Francisco de Campeche, though you’ll mostly just hear them all referred to as Campeche.

 Campeche City is a UNESCO World Heritage Site, one of 35 throughout Mexico.